MajorLeagueBaseball/g5-component/README.md

 #### Component File Reference

 Aliasify is used to make sure we are pointing to your component-specific files.
 The internal g5-component browser references are set to false to make sure Browserify doesn't try to load those instead.
+If need be, the core model and/or viewModel can also be changed if necessary, however it should inherit it's prototype from the g5-component model to maintain expected methods.

 ```json
   "browser": {